 Creating generative musical agents dedicated to human-machine creative interaction

-Through the development of generative software instruments in collaboration with Ircam (Paris, France), this research focuses on the integration of scenarios in music generation processes, and on the dialectic between reactivity and planning in interactive human-computer music improvisation.
+Through the development of generative software instruments, Jérôme Nika’s research focuses on the integration of scenarios in music generation processes, and on the dialectic between reactivity and planning in interactive human-computer music improvisation.

 Jérôme Nika’s PhD work Guiding Human-Computer music improvisation (Young Researcher Prize in Science and Music, 2015; Young Researcher Prize awarded by the French Association of Computer Music, 2016) focused on the introduction of authoring, composition, and control in human-computer music co-improvisation.

 Then, the DYCI2 library of generative musical agents combined machine learning models and generative processes with reactive listening modules.
 This library offers a collection of “agents/instruments” embedding a continuum of strategies ranging from pure autonomy to meta-composition thanks to an abstract “scenario” structure.

 More material and descriptions of the projects coming soon.

 DYCI2 project (Dynamics of Creative Improvised Interaction) [2017-…]